-GED® preparation classes are designed for individuals who wish to prepare for the college entrance exam or for the four subject tests included on the General Education Development (GED) Exam.
-Courses integrate content from the following subject areas: Reasoning through language arts-writing, science, social studies and mathematical reasoning.
-On-going pre- and post-CASAS assessment is required.
-Class fees are \$25 per quarter.
+GED® preparation classes are designed for individuals who wish to prepare for the college entrance exam or for the four subject tests included on the General Educational Development (GED®) exam.
+Courses integrate content from the following subject areas: reasoning through language arts; science; social studies; and mathematical reasoning.